directus-labs/guest-authoring/directus-solidstart/index.md

 ## List Blog Posts

-Time to add another fetcher.
-Back into our `src/lib/directus.js`, add now a request to read multiple items from `"posts"`.
+Open `src/lib/directus.js`, add a helper to request all items from the `posts` collection.

 ```jsx
 export const getPosts = cache(async () => {